toneflix/vue-component-pack/docs/vue-auth/typescript.md

 - `error`: Indicates if there was an error, can be an object holding error data..
 - `message`: An optional message.

-## Initialize Config with Custom User Type
+## Custom User Type

+Here are few ways you could use a custom user type by extending `AuthUser` or not:

+### Plugin type inheritance

-When initializing the plugin, you can also pass a custom user type to the plugin instance to avoid errors with middlewares and other config dependencies
+When initializing the plugin, you can pass a custom user type to the plugin instance to avoid errors with middlewares and other config dependencies.

-**_Plugin type inheritance_**

 ```ts:line-numbers
 import { authMiddleware, roleMiddleware, authPlugin } from '@toneflix/vue-auth'